JivkoSp/RepoPilot/README.md

 ## RepoPilot Documentation 📘

+## ⚠️ Important Notice

+**Be aware that this project is under development, has some bugs, and some of the features mentioned in the documentation are not yet finished.**

+---

 Welcome to the official documentation for RepoPilot, a powerful command-line tool designed to enhance your workflow by making Git and GitHub repository management easier, faster, and more intuitive.
 Whether you're a developer, a DevOps engineer, or a project manager, RepoPilot offers a simple yet comprehensive solution for handling complex version control tasks.